adventiumlabs/vision-impaired-printing/doc/examples/simulink/print-from-simulink-example.md

 Open the resulting .scad file in OpenSCAD, then press the render button.

-If you couldn't generate it, you can also find it [here](resources/addition-braille.scad)
+If you couldn't generate it, you can also find the SCAD file [here](resources/addition-braille.scad)

 ![OpenSCAD Render Button](img/openscad-render.png)